 As long as a substantial amount of alliin and alliinase remain in the garlic supplement after processing, it will be released as allicin upon consumption.
 Maintaining enough of those ingredients in a final product starts with the type of garlic grown, soil nutrients, climate and delicate processing.
 Arizona Natural uses dehydration and spray drying after the garlic is carefully prepared to keep those vital components intact and separated to maintain allicin potential and control odor.

 Our deodorized products like Allirich soft gels and Garlic Time time release tablet are buffered to help control the pH and the odorous sulfides generated when allicin breaks down.
 These products offer allicin levels of about 3500 ppm.
-Our high-allicin product like All–Gar starts with a much higher allicin garlic powder delivering about 12,000 ppm allicin and stabilized allicin as diallyl trisulfide.
+Our high-allicin products starts with a much higher allicin garlic powder delivering about 12,000 ppm allicin and stabilized allicin as diallyl trisulfide.

-All-Gar expands the profile of active sulfur compounds even further by using both Allium sativum, the typical cultivated garlic used in garlic supplements, and Allium ursinum, a wild European garlic leaf known as Wild Bear’s Garlic.
+Not only do we offer high-allicin products with the typical cultivated garlic used in supplements, Allium sativum, but also a wild European garlic leaf known as Wild Bear’s Garlic (Allium ursinum), which boasts its own unique array of compounds found in garlic that have shown a benefit to the body.
 This powerful plant was once named Medicinal Plant of the Year by the Association for the Protection and Research on European Medicinal Plants!
-By combining Allium sativum and Allium ursinum in one tablet you get all of the allicin derivatives and a whole new class of compounds.
+By combining both types of garlic you get all of the allicin derivatives, and a whole new class of compounds.
 Among these are thymidine, adenosine, flavonoid glycosides and sulfur compounds with unique metabolic pathways and therapeutic benefits not attributed to regular cultivated garlic.

 As to the question of absorption of allicin or its derivatives in the body and its mode of action, it is well established that allicin itself demonstrates a variety of therapeutic benefits as do the many compounds it generates.
 So we know that allicin is active in many stages and can show activity from the second it is created as diallyl thiosulfinate and in later decompositions as organic polysulfides, ajoenes and dithiins.
 There are animal studies that show up to 73% absorption of allicin and vinyldithiines in the blood, but more likely one or more of the more stable sulfur compounds will be detected with oral consumption of garlic.